 We will be staying at various 3-star hotels during the retreat in different valleys.
-We have yet to confirm hotels but some of the names of hotels we have stayed at in the past include Hotel Riverview, Druk Hotel, and Puna Tsangchu Cottages.
+We have yet to confirm hotels but some of the names of hotels we have stayed at in the past include Bhutan Suites, Druk Hotel, and Puna Tsangchu Cottages.

 Single rooms are available – the single room supplement can be purchased in advance for US$315 for the entire journey.

 Samsara Asia will process your visas as your tour operator in Bhutan and will need a color copy of your passport to do that.
 Once your group visa is approved, Samsara Asia will send an electronic copy of your visa to you before you arrive (there is no further effort required by you to process your visas).
 You can find more information about visas on the Tourism Council of Bhutan website here.
 You can find out more about tour operation in Bhutan on the Association of Bhutanese Tour Operators website here.

 The only required vaccination for Bhutan is for yellow fever.
 Proof of vaccination will only be required if you have visited a country in the yellow-fever zone (Africa or South America) within the six days prior to entering Bhutan.
 For more information on general travel vaccinations, you can visit the Lonely Planet site on healthy travel in Bhutan.